Ramakanth001/Emergency-Dispatch-Vehichle/README.md

 # Emergency-Dispatch-Vehichle with Re-Routing
-The objective of this project is to find and allocate an available emergency vehicle, taking source and destination as inputs and providing an optimum path during the course of travel.
+> The objective of this project is to find and allocate an available emergency vehicle, taking
+> source and destination as inputs and providing an optimum path during the course of travel.
+> In case of difficulties during admission into the hosipital re-routing can be opted within a
+> grace period of ten minutes to a different hosipital.

 # Dijkstra algorithm
 Dijkstra algorithm was devised to find the shortest distance between two nodes.
 This algorithm